 And he will not win.

-This is so much more than battling addictions and mourning a loss.
+Please understand, this is about so much more than battling addictions and mourning a loss.
 It's about surrendering it all.
-Leaning on the one who is never turned off by my neediness, never shocked by my confessions, never tossed around by the messy chaos I create.
-This is about Jesus stripping me of my empty words and promises and challenging me to just simply hang on to Him.
+Leaning on the one who is never turned off by your neediness, never shocked by your honest confessions, never tossed around by the messy chaos you create.
+This is about Jesus stripping me of my own empty words and promises and challenging me to just simply hang on to Him.
 Just hang on.

-I certainly wish someone had told me that a long time ago instead of a bunch of flattering lies about how strong I am...because I'm just not.
+I certainly wish someone had told me that a long time ago instead of a flattering me with lies about how "strong" I am.
+Because I don't have to be.
+And that's pretty good news.

 "I have been driven many times upon my knees by the overwhelming conviction that I had nowhere else to go." -Abraham Lincoln